Utah university to consider dropping ‘Dixie’ from its name

-SALT LAKE CITY (AP) — After years of resisting calls to change, a university in Utah is considering dropping “Dixie” from it’s name in another example of the nation’s reexamination of the Confederacy and slavery.
+SALT LAKE CITY (AP) — After years of resisting calls to change, a university in Utah is considering dropping “Dixie” from its name in another example of the nation’s reexamination of the Confederacy and slavery.

 Dixie State University, located about 300 miles (480 kilometers) south of Salt Lake City, has faced scrutiny in the past over its name, but resisted changing.
 Settlers from The Church of Jesus Christ of Latter-day Saints, many of them from the South, moved to the St. George area in the 1800s.
 The university’s decision to revisit the issue comes amid a national outcry against racial injustice and police brutality following the death of George Floyd.